 Learning From the Experts

-To better understand some of these challenges and to jumpstart your equipment readiness, join the upcoming webinar– Better Equipped for What Comes Next, Pandemic Insights and Future-Focused Equipment Management Strategies.
-Agiliti is hosting this CPE-eligible webinar in partnership with Healthcare Financial Management Association (HFMA) on Oct.
+To better understand some of these challenges and to jumpstart your equipment readiness, watch a replay of the webinar – Better Equipped for What Comes Next, Pandemic Insights and Future-Focused Equipment Management Strategies (LINK COMING SOON).
+Agiliti hosted this CPE-eligible webinar in partnership with Healthcare Financial Management Association (HFMA) on Oct.
 22, from 12-1 PM CDT.

-This roundtable will include a panel of healthcare executives who will take a look back at lessons learned from the early stages of the pandemic regarding medical equipment procurement and management – what worked well, what didn’t – and what steps their organizations are taking to prepare for the end of this year, into 2021 and beyond.
+This roundtable included a panel of healthcare executives who took a look back at lessons learned from the early stages of the pandemic regarding medical equipment procurement and management – what worked well, what didn’t – and what steps their organizations are taking to prepare for the end of this year, into 2021 and beyond.

 Related Blog Posts